mulesoft-assets/template-sfdc2sfdc-lead-aggregation/README.md

 Do bear in mind that you'll have to tell the test classes which property file to use.
 For you convinience we have added a file mule.test.properties located in "src/test/resources".
-In the run configurations of the test just make sure to add the following property:
+In the run configurations of the test just make sure to add the following jvm property:

 + -Dmule.env=test